Model Documentation - IFs

 • an environmental model, which allows tracking of remaining resources of fossil fuels, area of forested land, water supply-demand, atmospheric carbon dioxide, and changes in temperature and precipitation.

-• an implicit technology model, which allows changes in assumptions about rates of technological advance in health, agriculture, energy, and the broader economy.
+• an implicit technology model with elements scattered across other models, which allows changes in assumptions about rates of technological advance in health, agriculture, energy, and the broader economy.

 The basic models of the IFs system